svewap/nnrestapi/Documentation/Annotations/Annotations/25_Distiller.rst

-By default, a FAL will be converted to an array containing fields like ``publicUrl``, ``title``, ``description``, ``crop`` etc. If you only need the path to the SysFile and not all these fields, you can set ``flattenFileReferences = 1`` on the top level of the destiller configuration for your Model.
+By default, a FAL will be converted to an array containing fields like ``publicUrl``, ``title``, ``description``, ``crop`` etc. If you only need the path to the SysFile and not all these fields, you can set ``flattenFileReferences = 1`` on the top level of the distiller configuration for your Model.
 It will be recursively applied to all child-relations.

 .. code-block:: typoscript